zach-morris/script.module.archive_tool/README.md

 Almost all archives can be handled by vfs.libarchive.
 The only exception found at this point are [solid RAR archives](https://www.winrar-france.fr/winrar_instructions_for_use/source/html/HELPArcSolid.htm) (see issue [here](https://github.com/xbmc/vfs.libarchive/issues/35))

-You can set archive_tool to use vfs.rar in these cases with
+~~You can set archive_tool to use vfs.rar in these cases with~~
+Edit:  Currently crashes Kodi, so not recommended
 ```
 xbmc.executeJSONRPC('{ "jsonrpc": "2.0", "method": "Addons.SetAddonEnabled","params":{"addonid": "vfs.libarchive", "enabled": false} }') #Temporarily disable vfs.libarchive